Wargrave Triathlon Race Recap

 However, over the 750m river swim, I never get my groove.

-Two years ago I swam the Henley Classic and had no issues in the open water.
-And have done a lot more training this time around so I wasn’t expecting the swim to be quite so tough.
+Two years ago I swam the Henley Classic and had no issues in the open water, and have done a lot more training this time around so I wasn’t expecting the swim to be quite so tough.

 I spent a lot of the first 325m doing breast stroke, occasionally flipping to my back to try to regulate my breathing.
 Although I knew that I would be killing my legs, in the moment I just wanted to keep moving forwards.
-Turning around at the buoy to go with the current was much better.
-And I did manage to swim some of it front crawl.
+Turning around at the buoy to go with the current was much better, and I did manage to swim some of it front crawl.

 Getting out of the water, I knew I was one of the last, but I didn’t care.
 I was just pleased that I hadn’t given up.

-I ran the 1/4 mile to transition 1 in my flip-flops.
-Then struggled to get out of my wetsuit, put my tank and shoes on, then push my bike out.
+I ran the 1/4 mile to transition 1 in my flip-flops, then struggled to get out of my wetsuit, put my tank and shoes on, then push my bike out.

-Take off my chip timer to remove my wetsuit more easily (or manoeuvre my wetsuit over it more carefully so that it doesn’t get stuck).
+Lesson learned -> take off my chip timer to remove my wetsuit more easily (or manoeuvre my wetsuit over it more carefully so that it doesn’t get stuck).
 Oh and buy a trisuit!

 Within minutes on the bike I was overtaken by two others and later on, by a third rider.
 I was alone for most of the 20KM loop.
 My goal was to maintain a 12mph average, which would be an improvement on my previous rides!
 I hadn’t anticipated the very long hill in the second half of the loop, and I found myself once again re-thinking the Ironman.